aseprite/api/api/range.md

 * A list of layers
 * A list of frames
 * A list of cels
+* A list of images
+* A list of colors

 Or a combination of those.